- About the School

 Our three and a half days were packed with visits to the museums, galleries, churches of Florence.
 We saw how the tradition of craftmanship, virtuosity and innovation began in the sixteenth century under the Medici grand dukes and has continued even today.
 We understood the long tradition of tourism in Florence, from the Grand Tour of the eighteenth century to the Anglo-Americans settling in Florence at the end of the nineteenth century.
 We saw how families such as the Tornabuoni have developed luxury residences to attract visitors to Florence, how an Italian-Australian couple set up a simple bed and breakfast twenty years ago and still attract guests in a changing market; then there is the Festival of St John which takes place now every June, which has become another source of cultural innovation.

 The students were thus able to see at first hand, how the art and culture of Florence today is part of its past and how that past can be used to create new and dynamic ideas for the future.
-Through these study trips IESA students find the opportunity to explore connections, learn about art and its history, understand how art has been commissioned, marketed and sold.
+Through these study trips for arts management students, IESA students find the opportunity to explore connections, learn about art and its history, understand how art has been commissioned, marketed and sold.
 They also see how art and luxury can be intertwined, creating opportunities in new and exciting ways. and of course we had fun.